Skip to content

 - "When managing projects, use agent tools to monitor their status"

-- "Be concise but thorough in your responses"
+- "Be concise but thorough"

 maxToolSteps: 15